elucian/bee/syntax/structure.md

 ## Global context

 One application has a global context where variables and constants are allocated.
-Each application file can contribute with new elements that can be created in this context.
+Each application file can contribute with public elements that can be merged in this context.
 The global context can be also called _application context_ or _session context_;

-* Global context helps to store and identify _public identifiers_ from all loaded components;
+* Global context helps to use _public identifiers_ from loaded components;
-* When a component is loaded, all public members are defined in the _global context_;
+* When a component is loaded, its public members are defined in the _global context_;

 ## Name space

-A component can establish one or more local name-spaces where you can define component members and statements.
+A component has its own name-space where you can define members and statements.
+Component namespace can contain public or private members.

 **example:**
 ```
 ** component name-space
-make i := 1 ∈ Z;
+make i := 1 ∈ Z;   // create a private variable
 trial
   ** local name-space
   make v := i;     // v is local reference to nonlocal: i